oskarrough/slaytheweb/README.md

 # Slay the Web

-This is a browser-based card game engine based on Slay The Spire, a fantastic video card game designed by [MegaCrit](https://www.megacrit.com/).
-They explain:
+This is a browser-based card game and engine based on Slay The Spire, a fantastic video game designed by [MegaCrit](https://www.megacrit.com/):

 > We fused card games and roguelikes together to make the best single player deckbuilder we could.
 Craft a unique deck, encounter bizarre creatures, discover relics of immense power, and Slay the Spire!